 Immutep is a globally active biotechnology company that is a leader in the development of LAG-3 related immunotherapeutic products for cancer and autoimmune disease.
-It is dedicated to leveraging its technology and expertise to discover and develop novel immunotherapies, and to partner with leading organisations to bring innovative treatment options to market for patients.
+It is dedicated to leveraging its technology and expertise to discover and develop novel immunotherapies, and to partner with leading organisations to bring innovative treatment options to the market for patients.

-Its lead product candidate is eftilagimod alpha ("efti" or "IMP321"), a soluble LAG-3 Ig fusion protein based on the LAG-3 immune control mechanism, which is in clinical development for the treatment of cancer.
-Immutep has two other clinical candidates (IMP701 and IMP731) that are fully licensed to major pharmaceutical partners, and a fourth candidate (IMP761) which is in pre-clinical development for autoimmune disease.
+Its lead product candidate is eftilagimod alpha ("efti" or "IMP321"), a soluble LAG-3Ig fusion protein based on the LAG-3 immune control mechanism, which is in clinical development for the treatment of cancer.

+Immutep also has:

+- another clinical candidate (IMP701) that is fully licensed to a major pharmaceutical partner; - a third clinical candidate (IMP731) which was licensed to a major pharmaceutical company and is now being transferred back to Immutep; and - a fourth candidate (IMP761) which has been in pre-clinical development for autoimmune disease and is now entering "first in human" trials.

 Immutep is listed on the Australian Securities Exchange (IMM), and on the NASDAQ (IMMP) in the United States.